Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Fundamental Concepts of Multi-modal Machine Learning

 \section{Fundamental Concepts of Multi-modal Machine Learning}

-This section reviews the fundamental concepts of MMML, including representation, fusion, and alignment of multi-modal data, cross-modal synthesis, and co-learning.
-These concepts enable MMML to handle the heterogeneity and exploit the complementarity, alignment, and redundancy of multi-modal data.
-They are also the key ideas that differentiate MMML from unimodal ML and support various multi-modal applications.
-For example, multiple of these concepts may be involved in multi-modal prediction, such as representation and fusion for capturing and integrating features from multiple data modes to exploit their complementarity, alignment for capturing the salient features, and co-learning for handling missing modalities or small datasets.

-Before the review, we first describe the structures of multi-modal data briefly to help readers understand the following concepts.
-In MMML, multi-modal data can be parallel, non-parallel, or hybrid~\cite{Baltrusaitis2019multimodalTaxonomy}.
-Parallel data comprises associated instances from multiple modalities, such as images and their captions.
-In contrast, non-parallel data does not require instances of multiple modalities to be associated but to share common categories, such as images from different categories and the Wikipedia pages of these categories~\cite{Frome2013DeViSE:Model}.
-With hybrid data, multiple modalities are not paired directly but linked indirectly through a pivot modality, i.e., each modality is partly paired with the pivot modality, such as different languages connected via English as the pivot language~\cite{Rajendran2015BridgeLearning}.
-We begin with our discussion about multi-modal representation.
+This section reviews the fundamental concepts of MMML, including representation, fusion, alignment, translation, and co-learning.
+These elements enable MMML to handle data heterogeneity and exploit data complementarity, alignment, and redundancy for various cross-modal applications.
+These are the key ideas differentiating MMML from unimodal ML and supporting various multi-modal applications.
+In MMML, multi-modal data can be categorized as parallel, non-parallel, or hybrid~\cite{Baltrusaitis2019multimodalTaxonomy}.
+Parallel data comprises associated instances from multiple modalities, such as images with captions.
+Non-parallel data does not require direct associations between modalities but shares common categories, such as images from different categories and corresponding Wikipedia pages ~\cite{Frome2013DeViSE:Model}.
+Hybrid data involves modalities linked through a pivot modality, where each modality is partially associated with the pivot modality, such as different languages connected via English as the pivot language~\cite{Rajendran2015BridgeLearning}.
+We now turn to the discussion of multi-modal representation.